Astros vs. Cardinals Player Props Betting Odds

 Bregman Stats

-- Bregman has 75 hits with 10 doubles, two triples, 11 home runs, 41 walks and 49 RBI.
-He's also stolen four bases.
+- Bregman has collected 75 hits with 10 doubles, two triples, 11 home runs and 43 walks.
+He has driven in 49 runs with four stolen bases.

 Bregman Recent Games